hanserino/airbnb/docs/apartment-info.md

 ## Kitchen
 Use whatever kitchen tools you want.
 There isn't a dishwasher, so please clean the dishes before you leave.

+## Food
+There is a dedicated shelf in the fridge for you labeled with `AirBnb`.
+Feel free to eat whatever I've put there for you.

 ## Stuff in the apartment
 Use my stuff as you like.
 If you use the record player or speakers, turn it down after 11 o'clock.